ibm-cloud-docs/discovery-data/known-issues.md

         where `<Project>` is the namespace where your {{site.data.keyword.discovery-data_short}} 2.2.0 instance is installed, where `<Registry_location>` is the location of the images that you pushed to the registry server, and where `<Registry_from_cluster>` is the location from which pods on the cluster can pull images.

--   When you install on Cloud Pak for Data 3.5, you might encounter the following issue:
+-   When you install on {{site.data.keyword.icp4dfull_notm}} 3.5, you might encounter the following issue:

     -   **Error**: If you try to provision the Discovery service on a cluster where Planning Analytics is running, some of the Discovery pods don't start and installation fails.
 The logs for the pod show messages such as, `java.lang.NumberFormatException: For input string`.
     -   **Cause**: An environment variable named `COUCHDB_PORT` is added to the Kubernetes cluster by the couchdb service that is installed with Planning Analytics.
 Discovery does not use couchdb, and therefore does not specify a value for this environment variable.
 However, some pods attempt to parse the variable, which results in the error.